 Our Board may establish the authorized number of directors from time to time by resolution.
 Our Board currently consists of six (6) authorized members.
-During the year ended December 31, 2017, our Board met four (4) times and acted by unanimous written consent once.
-Our Board does not have a policy regarding Board members' attendance at meetings of our stockholders and one member of our Board attended our prior year's annual meeting of stockholders.
-All directors attended at least 75% of all meetings of the Board during the year ended December 31, 2017.
+During the year ended December 31, 2018, our Board met nine (9) times and acted by unanimous written consent once.
+Our Board does not have a policy regarding Board members' attendance at meetings of our stockholders, however, our entire Board attended our prior year's annual meeting of stockholders.
+All directors attended at least 75% of all meetings of the Board during the year ended December 31, 2018.